sipe-daniel/positioning-and-floating-elements/README.md

 # Positioning And Floating Flements

-> This project consists of building an HTML document that matches the appearance of New York Times Post().
+> This project consists of building an HTML document that matches the appearance of New York Times Post.

 ## Built With